edwindertien/animatronics/picoRemote/Readme.md

 (either single or double switch) occupies 2 bits. (so 32 bits for 16 (double) switches) the keypad is sent as one single character ('0', '1', .. ,'9', '#', '*')

-note that the wiring coulour for the 3axis joystick is counter-intuitive:
+note that the wiring coulour for the 3 axis joystick is counter-intuitive:

-black: signal
+- black: signal
-white: GND
+- white: GND
-red: VCC
+- red: VCC

 Every channel is wired with a standard 'servo' cable: